-High Wind Warning Issued - NewsBreak
+High wind warning issued - NewsBreak

-Effective: 2022-03-23 10:00:00 MDT Expires: 2022-03-23 17:00:00 MDT Urgency: Expected Severity: Severe Certainty: Likely Instruction: Remain in the lower levels of your home during the windstorm, and avoid windows.
-Watch for falling debris and tree limbs.
+Effective: 2022-03-22 14:48:00 MDT Expires: 2022-03-22 18:00:00 MDT Urgency: Expected Severity: Severe Certainty: Likely Instruction: People should avoid being outside in forested areas and around trees and branches.
+If possible, remain in the lower levels of your home during the windstorm, and avoid windows.
 Use caution if you must drive.
-Winds this strong can make driving difficult, especially for high profile vehicles.
-Use extra caution.
-Persons with respiratory problems should make preparations to stay indoors until the storm passes.
-Be ready for a sudden drop in visibility to near zero.
-If you encounter blowing dust or blowing sand on the roadway or see it approaching, pull off the road as far as possible and put your vehicle in park.
-Turn the lights all the way off and keep foot off the brake pedal.
-Remember, `Pull Aside, Stay Alive`.
-Target Area: Elbert, Central and East Douglas Counties Above 6000 Feet; North and Northeast Elbert County Below 6000 Feet, North Lincoln County; Southeast Elbert County Below 6000 Feet, South Lincoln County HIGH WIND WARNING IN EFFECT FROM 10 AM THIS MORNING TO 5 PM MDT THIS AFTERNOON * WHAT...North winds 30 to 40 mph with gusts up to 60 mph expected. * WHERE...Castle Rock, Limon, and Southern Lincoln County. * WHEN...From 10 AM this morning to 5 PM MDT this afternoon. * IMPACTS...Gusty winds will blow around unsecured objects and damaging winds may blow down trees and power lines.
-A few power outages may result.
-Travel will be difficult, especially for high profile vehicles.
+Target Area: Eastern Las Animas County; Lamar Vicinity, Prowers County; Springfield Vicinity, Baca County HIGH WIND WARNING REMAINS IN EFFECT UNTIL 6 PM MDT THIS EVENING * WHAT...North winds 30 to 40 mph with gusts up to 60 mph. * WHERE...Eastern Las Animas, Baca, and Prowers Counties. * WHEN...Until 6 PM MDT this evening. * IMPACTS...Damaging winds may blow down trees and power lines.
+Power outages will be possible.
+Travel will be difficult, especially for high profile vehicles, especially on east west oriented roadways.

 Comments / 0